curtischong/kaggle-solutions-old/eval-functions/Spearman's correlation Coefficient.md

 		print_spearman(a, b2) # --> 1.
 			```
 	- So it is important to predict whether consecutive terms are **the same value**
+- why might this happen?
+	- the target column in your dataset was evaluated using a rubric, not relative to the other rows